 Do you know what areas of the law present the greatest areas of risk to your imports and exports?
 Is it related party valuation?
 AD/CVD exposure?
 The potential for Intellectual Property Rights violations?
 Export Control violations?
 In order to make that assessment, you need to either educate yourself, or work with professionals who already have such understandings.
 Understanding and evaluating risk, is a fundamental exercise that allows compliance resources be directed correctly into the right areas.
 Exercises such as external "compliance reviews" and self-assessments can be very effective.

-Obviously, different countries hold different rules, and professional trade guidance is always a necessity; however, it is often very helpful to have a starting point for compliance principles in a developed nation, different countries may obviously have different laws and even different interpretations of familiar laws (such as the Harmonized Tariff System).
-While U.S. legal requirements are often highly accessible to attorneys, and often well-defined in comparison to those in other foreign countries.
+While it is often very helpful to have a starting point for compliance principles in a developed nation, different countries may obviously have different laws and even different interpretations of familiar laws (such as the Harmonized Tariff System).
+While U.S. legal requirements are often highly accessible to attorneys, these principles are often less well-defined in other foreign countries.
 For example, it is often possible to obtain a ruling from U.S. Customs that details the proper origin, classification, valuation or admissibility of a good; whereas such rulings in other foreign countries are often far less detailed (e.g., BTI issued by Europe), or simply unavailable.
 We maintain a large network to address foreign issues for clients using respected, in-country practitioners.

 Antidumping and Countervailing Duties (AD/CVD) can impose prohibitive costs to a supply chain.
 The application of AD/CVD is governed "scope" of the Order.
 It is often possible to carefully engineer a product around the scope language of an Order, and sometimes it is possible to to avoid the application of AD/CVD, and to confirm that exclusion by obtaining a scope ruling from the Department of Commerce.

-Use the MTB as a Backup for NAFTA and GSP provisions (10/16)
+Consider Using the MTB as a Backup for Expiry of NAFTA and GSP provisions

 President Trump's campaign promise was the elimination of the NAFTA agreement in order to revitalize American manufacturing.
 Further, some GSP provisions may soon face expiry.
 For those importers currently using those provisions within their supply-chain, these changes in 2017, could be problematic -what can be done?
 The revised MTB petitioning process could prove helpful.
 It allows importers to seek duty reductions and suspensions now being administered by the International Trade Commission.
 Importers interested in this option need to act quickly!
 The filing deadline is about to close in late December, 2016.